novikovalab/piawka/README.md

 ### Input files

  - a **VCF file**: it is most sensible to include invariant sites for an unbiased estimation of π and Dxy.
 Consult the well-written [guide](https://pixy.readthedocs.io/en/latest/generating_invar/generating_invar.html) by `pixy` authors. `piawka` only looks at what looks like discrete genotype calls, so any cell can have any imaginable number of genotypes.
 Regardless of the calculation method, `piawka` does not make assumptions about missing genotype calls and does not include them in the calculation (see why this is good [here](https://pixy.readthedocs.io/en/latest/about.html)). `piawka` parses multiallelic sites but does not parse sites with indels.
- - a **groups file**: this is a 2-column TSV file with no header, first column being the sample IDs from the VCF and the second being the group ID. `piawka` can handle arbitrary number of groups, which means one can also use it to calculate missing data-aware heterozygosity if `groups_file` has two identical columns with unique sample names.
-If a VCF file is missing in the groups file, it will not be used for calculation.
-Groups file can contain non-existent sample IDs, they will not be considered.
+ - a **groups file**: this is a 2-column TSV file with no header, first column being the sample IDs from the VCF and the second being the group ID. `piawka` can handle arbitrary number of groups, which means one can also use it to calculate ploidy- and missing data-aware heterozygosity if all groups contain a single sample.
+If a sample from the VCF file is missing in the groups file, it will not be used for calculation.
+Groups file can also contain non-existent sample IDs, they will not be considered.

 ### Options

 Options are provided as KEY=value pairs (no spaces around the `=` sign!) before input files.
+Flags can be set to 1 (true) or 0 (false).
 Following options exist:

  - `MULT=1` : counts pi and Dxy including multiallelic sites.
 Default is biallelic sites only.
 Higher values, lower comparability with other tools, but maybe more honest?
- - `PIXY=1` : use the missingness-based site weighting as in [`pixy`](https://github.com/ksamuk/pixy).
+ - `PIXY=1` (default) : use the missingness-based site weighting as in [`pixy`](https://github.com/ksamuk/pixy).
 Might be better for groups with lots (>10%) of missing data according to [this paper](https://doi.org/10.1111/1755-0998.13707). `piawka` results might be slightly different (and more precise) because here we also make use of sites marked as multiallelic if they have two alleles in a given group.
 Thus, **`piawka` might be more suitable for multi-species VCF files** with higher share of multiallelic SNPs.
 Full convergence with `pixy` can be enforced by filtering out multiallelic sites before running `piawka` (e.g. `bcftools view -M2 file.vcf.gz`), or I can make it an option if there is demand for that.
  - `PERSITE=1` : returns per-site estimates instead of default VCF-wide average.
 Note that adding `PIXY=1` will not make any difference in this case.
  - `LOCUS="locus_name"` : the name of the locus in the output.
 Meaningless with `PERSITE=1`.
 Default is "chr\_start\_end" (first chromosome encountered in the file is taken).
+ - `DXY=1` (default): output Dxy values along with pi values

 Helper `parallel` scripts (`piawka_par_reg.sh` and `piawka_par_blk.sh`) accept following options: